coleifer/peewee/docs/peewee/framework_integration.rst

 peewee's async connections are task-local, a connection opened there would not be the one the endpoint uses.

-Use a plain ASGI middleware shares the request task, so the db connection opened in the middleware is the same one the endpoint sees.
+A plain ASGI middleware shares the request task, so the db connection opened in the middleware is the same one the endpoint sees.

 Startup and shutdown are handled by ``lifespan`` (create tables when the server